Generating Compact Tree Ensembles via Annealing: Experiments

-The setup of the experiment is as follows: \begin{itemize} \item \textbf{RET :} We use Single Chain Single Depth (SCSD) pool generation approach as described in \ref{sec:gb} to obtain an initial pool of $M=400$ trees of depth $2$.
+\item \textbf{RET :} We use Single Chain Single Depth (SCSD) pool generation approach as described in \ref{sec:gb} to obtain an initial pool of $M=400$ trees of depth $2$.
 We then invoke \textit{FSA on leaves} as detailed in \ref{sec:treesel} to select just one tree.

 \item \textbf{GradientBoost :} We run GradientBoost procedure for the least number of iterations required to achieve about the same Test AUC as one given by RET. \end{itemize}

 In Table \ref{tab:exp2} are shown the area under an ROC curve for both training and the test sets, averaged over 100 independent runs.
 It takes GradientBoost, on an average, about 26 trees to match the generalization performance of a single tree given by RET.
 From Table \ref{tab:exp2}, it is also apparent that the tree picked up by RET closely resembles the actual tree representation that was used for generating the XOR data.
 This provides an empirical justification in support of the proposed Relevant Ensemble of Trees method using FSA for obtaining parsimonious tree ensembles.